qkost/raiders-of-the-lost-dice/Session Notes/Session 43 - The Spider's Path.md

 	* Gave information on the city of Ilhara-Vel
 		* Demons took up residence in castle to Northeast of town
 		* Bridge spanning chasm -- gatehouses on both sides
+		* The way to the city is directly down vertically through the tunnel
+		* Said if you are caught in the web you shouldn't struggle as your sacrifice is a blessing from the Queen
 	* [[Tato]] gave them some goodberries to bolster their supplies for a short time

 ## Prep